reactjs/react.dev/src/content/reference/react/use-client.md

 }
 ```

-In this case, it is discouraged to use the `'use client'` directive as it prematurely forces all component usages of `FancyText` to be rendered on the client, which comes at a performance cost.
+In this case, we don't add the `'use client'` directive, resulting in `FancyText`'s _output_ (rather than its source code) to be sent to the browser when referenced from a Server Component.
 As demonstrated in the earlier Inspirations app example, `FancyText` is used as both a Server or Client Component, depending on where it is imported and used.

+But if `FancyText`'s HTML output was large relative to its source code (including dependencies), it might be more efficient to force it to always be a Client Component.
+Components that return a long SVG path string are one case where it may be more efficient to force a component to be a Client Component.

 ### Using client APIs {/*using-client-apis*/}

-Your React app may use client-specific APIs which are dependent on your targeted client.
-For the browser, some example client APIs include web storage, audio and video manipulation, and device hardware, among [others](https://developer.mozilla.org/en-US/docs/Web/API).
+Your React app may use client-specific APIs, such as the browser's APIs for web storage, audio and video manipulation, and device hardware, among [others](https://developer.mozilla.org/en-US/docs/Web/API).

 In this example, the component uses [DOM APIs](https://developer.mozilla.org/en-US/docs/Glossary/DOM) to manipulate a [`canvas`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) element.
 Since those APIs are only available in the browser, it must be marked as a Client Component.

 ```js
 'use client';